Getting to know your Turn Ons Using… | Counseling | Therapy

 Rhode Island, Pennsylvania, New Jersey

-Getting to know your Turn Ons Using the Five Senses image
+Getting to know your turn ons image

 Are you feeling less turned on recently, but have no idea why?
 Are you struggling to tap into your sexual desire to get in the mood?
 Sometimes people get into sexual patterns that are more so just going through the motions than figuring out what they really like.
 Sexual desire can change over time, vary among partners, and have a great deal of variations among individuals.
 Often these changes are gradual and hard to detect until you realize that your sexual desire is lower than it used to be and you struggle to get into the mood.
 You can work on understanding the gradual changes in your sexual desire and arousal, to get more out of sex.
 The following exercise will help you identify your natural turn ons by involving the five senses to help you have better sex.